-An interesting study came out this year in the Journal of Clinical Psychiatry.
+An interesting study looking at MTHFR and depression was recently published in the Journal of Clinical Psychiatry.
 The study, Correlation of Clinical Response With Homocysteine Reduction During Therapy With Reduced B Vitamins in Patients With MDD Who Are Positive for MTHFR C677T or A1298C Polymorphism: A Randomized, Double-Bind, Placebo-Controlled Study, is available in full on the journal’s website.

 The study included 330 adults with major depressive disorder who had either MTHFR C667T or A1298C variants.
-(Check your status on these SNPS) While the study report focuses on the marked reduction in homocysteine levels in the vitamin-treated group, it also reports very impressive reduction in depression scores.
+(Check your MTHFR status ) While the study report focuses on the marked reduction in homocysteine levels in the vitamin-treated group, it also reports a very impressive reduction in depression scores.

-The vitamin treated group were taking high doses of three forms of folate (1mg folic acid, 2.5 mg folinic acid, and 7mg of l-methylfolate), magnesium, zinc, phosphotidylserine, and iron, along with microgram doses of the active forms of thiamine, B6, adenosyl-B12, NADH, and TMG.
+The vitamin-treated group was taking high doses of three forms of folate (1mg folic acid, 2.5 mg folinic acid, and 7mg of l-methylfolate), magnesium, zinc, phosphatidylserine, and iron, along with microgram doses of the active forms of thiamine, B6, adenosyl-B12, NADH, and TMG.
 Please see the study for the specific types of each of these vitamins and minerals.

 The study included a MADRS (Montgomery-Asberg Depression Rating Scale) score at baseline and after 8 weeks.
 The vitamin treated group saw a decrease from an average score of 27 at baseline to 15 after 8 weeks, while the placebo group only saw a 1.3 point drop.